Luming-L/NGG/presentation.md

 We look at the length of gaps in all alignments.
 If they are roughly identical, the fragment of one of the B reads can be extract to patch A.

 Another picture discribes a similar scenario.
-Here, we look A from the perspective of B, so there are gaps in B1 and B2.
+Here, we look at B1 and B2 from the perspective of A, so there are gaps in B1 and B2.
-Here, we look B
+Here, we look at A from the perspective of B1 and B2, respectively, so there is a gap in A.
 #### Noisy regions
 a region cannot be covered by a read, but there are some reads cover part of it

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjEwMzI5NTM3MSwtMTI3MDc4MjU2NiwtMT
+eyJoaXN0b3J5IjpbLTE2MDYwODg2NzQsLTEyNzA3ODI1NjYsLT
-U0MTUzMjE4OCwtMTYzMzI5OTEwNiwtMTc2NTkzMjQ4OCwtMTE0
+E1NDE1MzIxODgsLTE2MzMyOTkxMDYsLTE3NjU5MzI0ODgsLTEx
-ODU4Njk5MiwtOTc3MjQ2MDcsMjA3MTIwMzAyLC0xOTQ1NTYyMz
+NDg1ODY5OTIsLTk3NzI0NjA3LDIwNzEyMDMwMiwtMTk0NTU2Mj
-I0LC0xMzU1ODE2MTc4LC0xMTIyOTU3MjI0LDE1OTEzNjI5MjBd
+MyNCwtMTM1NTgxNjE3OCwtMTEyMjk1NzIyNCwxNTkxMzYyOTIw
-fQ==
+XX0=
 -->